enlivenedcooperative/enlivenedcoop-website/_courses/cacao.md

 ## Application Process

-**Please register and make a payment through the following link by the 21st of June: [https://events.humanitix.com/arboreal-learning-with-cacao](https://events.humanitix.com/arboreal-learning-with-cacao)**
+**Please register and make a payment through the following link by the 4th of July: [https://events.humanitix.com/arboreal-learning-with-cacao](https://events.humanitix.com/arboreal-learning-with-cacao)**

 Be sure to include the postal address to which the chocolate tasting package will be sent to.